orthanc-mirrors/orthanc-book/Sphinx/source/faq/transcoding.rst

            :align: center
            :width: 700px

-In this solution, a plugin or an external script continuously monitors the content of the first Orthanc server thanks to its :ref:`REST API
+In this solution, the first Orthanc server acts as a transient server that implements the decompression (i.e. it transcodes all the DICOM instances it receives to an uncompressed transfer syntax).
+To carry on the transcoding, this first Orthanc server can be:

+* either an instance Orthanc >= 1.7.0, with transcoding enabled, or

+* an instance of Orthanc (any version) equipped with a plugin or an external script to do the necessary conversions to an uncompressed transfer syntax, as explained in the second solution above.

-<rest>`.
-Whenever a DICOM instance is received by the first Orthanc,
+Whenever a DICOM instance is received by the first Orthanc, the DICOM instance is thus transcoded.
+The first Orthanc server automatically forwards all the transcoded instances to the second instance of Orthanc, thanks to a :ref:`Lua script <lua>` or an :ref:`external script <rest>`, taking advantage of :ref:`Orthanc peering <peering>`.

-the plugin/script uses external conversion tools to convert the instance to an uncompressed transfer syntax, then forward it to a second Orthanc server.
-In other words, the first Orthanc server acts as a transient buffer for decompression.
-Contrarily to the third solution, this solution has the advantage of better scalability (as decompression implemented in a Lua callback blocks Orthanc as long as the Lua script has not returned).
+Contrarily to the second solution, this solution has the advantage of better scalability (as decompression can be a time-consuming operation).
+The second instance of Orthanc can run even on a low-end computer, with any version of Orthanc.